-For training and validating our proposed mapping system we utilize SPOT 6/7 top-of-atmosphere reflectance images acquired on 24 January 2018 (referred to as 2018 in the remainder of this paper, Hafner and Bühler, 2019) and 16 January 2019 (referred to as 2019 from now on, Hafner and Bühler, 2021), together with a set of 24'776 avalanche annotations delineated by manual photo-interpretation.
-In both cases the images were acquired after periods with very high avalanche danger, i.e., the maximum level 5 of the Swiss avalanche warning system (WSL Institute for Snow and Avalanche Research SLF (ed.), 2021).
-SPOT 6/7 images have a ground sampling distance (GSD) of 1.5 m and provide information in four spectral bands, namely red, green,

-- 95 blue, and near-infrared (R, G, B, NIR), at a radiometric resolution of 12 bits.
+- For training and validating our proposed mapping system we utilize SPOT 6/7 images acquired on 24 January 2018 (referred to as 2018 in the remainder of this paper, Hafner and Bühler, 2019) and 16 January 2019 (referred to as 2019 from now on, Hafner and Bühler, 2021), together with a set of 24'776 avalanche annotations delineated by manual photo-interpretation.
+In both cases the images were acquired periods with very high avalanche danger, i.e., the maximum level 5 of the Swiss avalanche warning system (WSL Institute for Snow and Avalanche Research SLF (ed.), 2021).
+SPOT 6/7 images have a ground sampling distance (GSD) of 1.5 m and provide spectral interprities in the red, green, blue, and near-infrared (R, G, B, NIR) - wavelengths, at a radiometric resolution of 12 bits.
 The dataset covers an area of $\approx 12'500 \text{ km}^2$ in 2018 and $\approx 9'500 \text{ km}^2$ in 2019.
 These two areas partly overlap.
-As both were acquired in January, the illumination conditions exhibit little variability between the two years, but they differ in terms of snow conditions: in 2019 the snow line was at a lower altitude, and consequently there was more dry snow, hardly any wet snow, and fewer glide snow avalanches.
+Snow reflecting and atmospheric influences exhibit little variability between the two years, but they differ in terms of snow conditions: in 2019 the snow line was at a lower altitude, and consequently there was more dry snow, hardly any wet snow, and fewer glide snow avalanches.
 As additional input information we use the Swiss national DEM swissALTI3D.
-To match the resolution of SPOT imagery, we resample the - 100 DEM (original GSD 2 m) to 1.5 m, aligned with SPOT 6/7.
-Its nominal vertical accuracy is 0.5 m below the treeline (\sim 2100 m a.s.l.) and 1-3 m above the treeline (swisstopo, 2018).
-We did not apply atmospheric corrections as our main focus is texture and the absolute spectral values do not matter for avalanche identification.
+To match the resolution of SPOT imagery, we resample the DEM (original GSD 2 m) to 1.5 m, - aligned with SPOT 6/7.
+Its nominal vertical accuracy is 0.5 m below the treeline ( $\sim$ 2100 m a.s.l.) and 1-3 m above the treeline (swisstopo, 2018).
+We did not apply atmospheric corrections as the water content of the atmosphere is typically low and atmospheric effects therefor relatively minor in winter (Nolin, 2010)

-The 24'776 avalanches were annotated by a single person, an expert, which we define as somebody very familiar with both satellite image interpretation and avalanches.
-For the mapping of avalanches the visual identification of crown and release areas, track and deposit through texture and hue as well as hints of possible damage have played a role (for details on the methodology see Bühler et al., 2019).
-For each mapped avalanche polygon the expert also recorded a score of how well the avalanche was visible, splitting the annotations in three groups: complete, well visible outline; mostly well visible outline; and not completely visible outline, where significant parts had to be inferred with the help of domain knowledge (see also Bühler et al., 2019).
-Furthermore, we validated a subset of the initial mapping with independent ground- and helicopter-based photographs as reference (Hafner et al., 2021).
-We found that for manual mapping based on SPOT images the probability of detection (POD; see Equation 2; the probability of a true avalanche being annotated) is 0.74 for avalanches larger than size 1 (avalanche size is categorised on a scale from 1 to 5, with size 5 the largest and most destructive ones; for more details see WSL Institute for Snow and Avalanche Research SLF (ed.), 2021).
-The positive predictive value (PPV; see Equation 2; probability
+For each mapped avalanche polygon the expert also recorded a score of how well the avalanche was visible, splitting the annotations in three groups: complete, well visible outline; mostly well visible outline; and not completely visible outline,

+- 80 where significant parts had to be inferred with the help of domain knowledge (see also Bühler et al., 2019).
+The methodology for manual avalanche mapping follows Bühler et al. (2019) and is described in more detail there.
+Furthermore, we validated a subset of the initial mapping with independent ground- and helicoper-based photographs as reference (Hafner et al., 2021).
+We found that for manual mapping based on SPOT images the probability of detection (POD; the probating) of a true avalanche being annotated) is 74% for avalanches larger than size 1 (avalanche size is categorised on a scale from 1 to 5, with size 5 the - 85 largest and most destructive ones; for more details see WSL Institute for Snow and Avalanche Research SLF (ed.), 2021).
+The positive predictive value (PPV; probability of an annotated avalanche having a true counterpart) was 88%, indicating only few false positive annotations (again for size $\geq 2$ ).